Jyoti Gondek: Early life and education

 Born in London, England, Gondek is the daughter of Indian Punjabi Sikh parents Jasdev Singh Grewal, a lawyer, and Surjit Kaur Grewal.
 She immigrated to Canada with her parents at the age of four, initially settling in Manitoba.

 Gondek pursued a bachelor's degree in sociology from the University of Manitoba, where she worked as a policy analyst with the government of Manitoba before moving to Calgary, where she worked in sales and marketing for the Credit Union of Central Alberta.
 Gondek pursued a master's degree in sociology during a two-year stint at Greyhound.

 She founded a strategic planning and communications consultancy, Tick Consulting, while pursuing a PhD in sociology at the University of Calgary, where she also taught and eventually directed a real-estate studies initiative at the university's Haskayne School of Business.
 Gondek was a member of the Calgary Planning Commission from 2012 to 2016.
-Gondek's successfully deposited her dissertation in 2014.
-Titled Pressures of Hybridity: An analysis of Urban-Rural Nexus, it offered a case study of Rocky View County, a municipality that shares both rural and urban features surrounding most of Calgary, forming the city's northern boundary and most of the city's western and eastern boundaries.
+Gondek successfully defended her dissertation in 2014.
+Entitled Pressures of Hybridity: An analysis of Urban-Rural Nexus, it offered a case study of Rocky View County, a municipality that shares both rural and urban features surrounding most of Calgary, forming the city's northern boundary and most of the city's western and eastern boundaries.